cameronsutter/programming101_2022/README.md

 1. `git push`

 Or just use GitHub Desktop to do these commands in the UI (User Interface)

+# Seeing if assignments will pass the test
+1. Open a terminal
+1. Navigate to this folder
+1. Run this command `npm test`

 # Resources
 1. Git: [An intro](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/)